PUPIL PREMIUM SUMMARY 2019 – 2021

 - Additional float teaching assistants to provide more targeted support within lessons across the school.

-- Additional adult in nursery to boost children’s language development.
+- Additional adults in nursery to boost children’s language development.

 - Pupil Parent Support Worker whose work is primarily focused on improving the learning opportunities and parental engagement of pupils with barriers to their learning (i.e. attendance, attitude).

-- Place2Be – a school based counseling and therapeutic service designed to support children and families in challenging circumstances.
+- Place2Be – a school based counselling and therapeutic service designed to support children and families in challenging circumstances.

-- Subsidies for breakfast clubs, after school clubs, school trips, residential weeks/weekends, music tuition and special events.
+- Subsidies for breakfast clubs, after school clubs, school trips, residential weeks/weekends, music tuition and special events, including an additional school journey in the Summer Holidays.

 - An additional day of administration staff to enable a whole day to be spent supporting attendance issues.